 Other sections of Canyon View Trail remain open, along with the Millennium Trail, Suspension Bridge, and the Ridge/Water Tower trails in Elk Falls Park.
 Please follow all closure signs and measures for your safety and the safety of the trail crews.

-Canyon View Trail closure map available for more details.
+See the Canyon View Trail closure map or this BCparks page for more details, closures, and other advisories.